Visiting Student Course Registration

 Academic Level Credits Cost* Term Subject Course Name Course Title

 DTSC Data Science Fundamental Probability and Statistics for Data Science This is a prerequisite course for the Master’s program in Data Science who do not have probability and statistics background.
 This course covers basic concepts in probability theory and illustrates its applications to computer science.
 The course covers probability spaces, random variables, distributions and density functions, expectations, sampling, limit theorems, statistical inference and hypothesis testing, as well as additional topics such as large deviations, client-server system and Markov chains, as they apply to computing.
-OL Show Classes GRAD 3 $4,860.00 DTSC Spring 2025 Data Science DTSC 502 Fundamental Probability and Statistics for Data Science
+OL Show Classes GRAD 3 $5,040.00 DTSC Fall 2025 Data Science DTSC 502 Fundamental Probability and Statistics for Data Science

 PHYS Physics Introduction to Modern Physics Laboratory This course introduces students to some of the most important experiments in physics, which signify the transition from classical to modern physics.
 The experiments include but are not limited to studies of the photoelectric effect, the Millikan oil drop, and wave-particle duality for light and electrons.
-MA|OW Show Classes UGRD 1 $1,490.00 PHYS Spring 2025 Physics PHYS 226 Introduction to Modern Physics Laboratory
+MA|OW Show Classes UGRD 1 $1,565.00 PHYS Fall 2025 Physics PHYS 226 Introduction to Modern Physics Laboratory

 DTSC Data Science Project I In this course students carry out independent research in a significant technical area of data science.
 The student is to investigate a technical area, research it, advance it in some way if possible, and report on the learning and advancements made.
 A written report is required that summarizes the findings and any advancements made to the technology.
-OL Show Classes GRAD 3 $4,860.00 DTSC Spring 2025 Data Science DTSC 870 Project I
+OL Show Classes GRAD 3 $5,040.00 DTSC Fall 2025 Data Science DTSC 870 Project I

 X